Automattic/wp-calypso/client/components/date-range/README.md

 DateRange
 ===

-A DateRange component for selecting a range of dates using a picker and form inputs.
+A DateRange component for displaying and selecting a range of dates using a picker and form inputs.
 Comes with built-in trigger button and popover.

 ## Usage